KFC China sues three companies amid eight-legged chicken rumors

 Food safety is a big concern for Chinese consumers.
 One of the biggest scandals in recent years involved dairy products that were tainted with the industrial chemical melamine.
 Those products sickened thousands of people and led to the deaths of several infants in 2008.

-Reporting by Lisa Baertlein in Los Angeles and Miller Li in Toronto; Editing by Lisa Shumaker
+$1=6.2 yuan (Reporting by Lisa Baertlein in Los Angeles and Miller Li in Toronto; Editing by Lisa Shumaker)